Stay in control of your money and solve common problems with finances using these money apps.

 Not everyone gets paid on the same day each month, so for anyone who has different earning patterns, with money dropping into your bank all over the place, this app is for you.

-Portify learns your incomes patterns (even if they are variable), and looks at your spending behaviour, then helps to prevent you from getting overdraft or interest payments through a fee-free credit line.
+Pave (formally Portify) learns your income patterns (even if they are variable), and looks at your spending behaviour, then helps to prevent you from getting overdraft or interest payments through a fee-free credit line.
 You can even improve your credit score.

 Wagestream – for people who have too much month at the end of the money